Coach's Corner: Joy McCorvey

 Barnes Arico Hires Four to Complete Women's Basketball Staff

-Joy McCorvey is in her second season as an assistant coach for the University of Michigan women's basketball team in 2013-14.
+Joy McCorvey is in her third season as an assistant coach for the University of Michigan women's basketball team in 2014-15.

 McCorvey helped Michigan to one of its most successful seasons in program history during her first season in 2012-13, as the Wolverines tied program records for wins (22) and consecutive wins (10) and made just their third second-round appearance in the NCAA Tournament.
 McCorvey worked with the post players, helping seniors Rachel Sheffer and Nya Jordan each earn All-Big Ten honorable mention.